What is Circular Fashion? How to Sustainably Close the Loop

 We unfortunately have a long way to go regarding a true circular economy in the fashion industry.
 New approaches and systems desperately need to be incorporated to foremost reduce — and then also recover and effectively recycle — waste.

-However, it’s inspiring to see small brands like Tonlé forging their own path, collaboratively developing and designing innovative systems, taking on challenges, and continuing to push themselves.
+However, it’s inspiring to see small brands forging their own path, collaboratively developing and designing innovative systems, taking on challenges, and continuing to push for a better industry.

 Things can be different and a circularity in fashion can be so much more than a greenwashing buzzword!